Extinction risk from climate change

 Relative to now, key areas for wildlife will retain less of their biodiversity under 2 C-change of global warming, and even less under 4.5 C-change.

 There are several plausible pathways that could lead to plant and animal species extinction from climate change.
 Every species has evolved to exist within a certain ecological niche, but climate change leads to changes of temperature and average weather patterns.
 These changes can push climatic conditions outside of the species' niche, and ultimately render it extinct.
 Normally, species faced with changing conditions can either adapt in place through microevolution or move to another habitat with suitable conditions.
 However, the speed of recent climate change is very fast.
 Due to this rapid change, for example cold-blooded animals (a category which includes amphibians, reptiles and all invertebrates) may struggle to find a suitable habitat within 50 km of their current location at the end of this century (for a mid-range scenario of future global warming).

 Climate change also increases both the frequency and intensity of extreme weather events, which can directly wipe out regional populations of species.
 Those species occupying coastal and low-lying island habitats can also become extinct by sea level rise.
+This has already happened with Bramble Cay melomys in Australia, which was the first mammal to go extinct due to human-induced sea level rise, with the Australian government officially confirming its extinction in 2019.

-This has already happened with Bramble Cay melomys in Australia.
-Finally, climate change has been linked with the increased prevalence and global spread of certain diseases affecting wildlife.
+Climate change has been linked with the increased prevalence and global spread of infectious diseases affecting wildlife.
 This includes Batrachochytrium dendrobatidis, a fungus that is one of the main drivers of the worldwide decline in amphibian populations.